FernandaRachel/StarWarsAPI/README.md

 # StarWarsApi

+#### Build local without Docker you are going need:
+- Mongo installed
+- Change mongo port to 27017 in appsettings
+- Update user and password in appsettings
+- Set StarWarsApi as Startup Project
+- Play/Start application selecting StarWarsApi

+#### Build local using Docker:
+- Select docker-compose as Startup Project
+- Change mongo port to 27018 in appsettings
+- Play/Start application

+OBS: Issues building using docker, not being able to connect to Mongo

 StarWarsApi is an web API that search characters and 3 others similar characters and search starships.

   - `api/character`